 Under the compulsory license procedures, you need not ask the music publisher's permission to make the recording or negotiate a license fee.
 Instead, you merely inform the publisher of the recording and pay a license fee set by law.

-When using the compulsory license procedure, the music publisher must be paid a mechanical royalty rate set by the government -- sometimes known as the statutory rate.
+When using the compulsory license procedure, the music publisher must be paid a mechanical royalty rate set by the government—sometimes known as the statutory rate.
 This rate increases every few years.
-For information on the current mechanical rate, review the copyright office website or call the U.S. Copyright Office Licensing Division at 202-707-8150.
+For information on the current mechanical rate, review the U.S. Copyright Office website or call the U.S. Copyright Office Licensing Division at (202) 707-8150.
+You can locate song owners at www.bmi.com or www.ascap.com, which maintain updated lists of music.